What Are the Disadvantages of a Heat Pump?

 Functionality in extreme cold climate

-Heat pumps work at 100% capacity up to -13F and are the primary system for heating in extremely cold climates like Norway and Sweden.
+Heat pumps perform in extreme temperatures and work at 100% capacity up to -13F.
+That’s why they’re the primary system for heating in extremely cold climates like Norway and Sweden.
 If you live somewhere with an extremely cold climate, you could potentially need a boiler as backup.
 However, this limitation only applies to places with the most extremely cold climates.

 Multi-Family Units with Five or More Units